zachmiller280/Spotify-API-Pipeline/instructions/4-google_looker.md

 1. Enter the required credentials and click `Authenticate`
 1. Select your table

-You can now feel free to create some visualisations.
-Some tutorials/guides can be found [here](https://cloud.google.com/looker/docs/studio?hl=en&visit_id=638759559392901347-1940849564&rd=1).
+You can now feel free to create visualisations.
+To help you get started, here are some tutorials/guides can be found [here](https://cloud.google.com/looker/docs/studio?hl=en&visit_id=638759559392901347-1940849564&rd=1).